 Where it is legally required, or necessary (and it complies with data protection law) we may share personal information about pupils with:

-- The Department for Education – to meet our legal obligation as the data underpins school funding and educational attainment policy and monitoring.
+The information is shared to meet our legal obligation as the data underpins school funding and educational attainment policy and monitoring.
 We are required to share information about our pupils with the (DfE) under regulation 5 of The Education (Information About Individual Pupils) (England) Regulations 2013.

 - Professional bodies

-- Curriculum related applications (with consent) – Spag.com, purple mash, Espresso, phonics play, Target tracker, book blog, Timetable rockstars, RWI spelling
+Curriculum related applications – Spag.com, purple mash, Espresso, phonics play, Target tracker, book blog, Timetable rockstars, RWI spelling

 National Pupil Database: